 In December 2018, we entered into a collaboration with Genentech to leverage our capability to develop cellular therapies in oncology.
-Subsequent to receipt of regulatory approval in January 2019, we received a non-refundable upfront payment of \$300.0 million in February 2019 and may be eligible to receive more than \$1.8 billion over time, including payments of up to \$75.0 million upon the achievement of specified regulatory milestones, up to \$300.0 million upon the achievement of specified development milestones and up to \$1,430.0 million upon the achievement of specified digits to the mid-teens on aggregate worldwide net sales products arising from the strategic collaboration, subject to certain reductions, with aggregate minimum floors.
+Subsequent to receipt of regulatory approval in January 2019, we received a non-refundable upfront payment of \$300.0 million in February 2019 and may be eligible to receive more than \$1.8 billion over time, including payments of up to \$75.0 million upon the achievement of specified regulatory milestones, up to \$300.0 million upon the achievement of specified development milestones and up to \$1,430.0 million upon the achievement of specified commercial milestones.
+In addition, we are separately able to receive tiered royalties at a rate ranging from the mid-single digits to the mid-teens on aggregate worldwide net sales products arising from the strategic collaboration, subject to certain reductions, with aggregate minimum floors.
 Under the agreement, we are pursuing two product development pathways for novel T cell immunotherapies in which Genentech intends to use TCRs screened by our immune medicine platform to engineer and manufacture cellular medicines: